-The Masters in Applied Clinical Informatics (MS-ACI) is a two-year program designed to train physicians and allied health professionals who are seeking in-depth expertise in clinical informatics.
-We anticipate students will have current clinical or administrative responsibilities in health care organizations and vary in their background knowledge.
+The online Masters in Applied Clinical Informatics (MS-ACI) is a two-year program designed to train physicians, allied health professionals, and those with health IT backgrounds interested in seeking in-depth expertise in clinical informatics.
+We anticipate our students will have current clinical or administrative responsibilities in health care organizations and vary in their background knowledge.

 How is this program different from current clinical informatics board certification courses?

 - Online format: Vanderbilt’s Master of Science in Applied Clinical Informatics program is unique in that the entirety of the program can be completed online, allowing maximum flexibility for working professionals.
 Our online MS-ACI program connects students to industry experts and national health IT leaders at Vanderbilt University Medical Center.

 - Distinguished Faculty: All of the educational programs within the Department of Biomedical Informatics (DBMI) are under the oversight of the DBMI Vice-Chair of Education.
 Teaching faculty are drawn from primary and secondary DBMI faculty with contributions from faculty within other Schools and Clinical Departments within Vanderbilt University Medical Center, a leader in biomedical informatics.

 - Two Pathways: Our program has options for physicians through one of two applications.
 For physicians, the MS-ACI program has previously met the educational criteria necessary for Board Certification in Clinical Informatics via the practice pathway defined by the American Board of Preventive Medicine.

 Currently, licensed physician applicants can apply either through a “practice pathway” or through a “fellowship training pathway.”
 Beginning with the Clinical Informatics examination in 2023, all applicants for Certification in Clinical Informatics will have to successfully complete a minimum of 24 months in an ACGME-accredited Clinical Informatics Fellowship program.